Global Wellposedness for a Modified Critical Dissipative Quasi-Geostrophic Equation: Abstract

 \section{Abstract}

 In this paper we consider the following modified quasi-geostrophic equation

-with $\nu>0$ and $\alpha\in ]0,1[\,\cup\, ]1,2[$.
+with $\nu>0$ and $\alpha\in ]0,1[\,\cup \,]1,2[$.
 When $\alpha\in]0,1[$, the equation was firstly introduced by Constantin, Iyer and Wu in \cite{ref ConstanIW}.
-Here, by using the modulus of continuity method , when $\alpha\in]0,1[$ we prove the global well-posedness of the system with the smooth initial data, and when $\alpha\in]1,2[$ we show the similar global result under the condition that the (scaling-invariant) $L^\infty$ norm of the initial data is small.
+Here, by using the modulus of continuity method, we prove the global well-posedness of the system with the smooth initial data.
+As a byproduct, we also show that for every $\alpha\in ]0,2[$, the Lipschitz norm of the solution has a uniform exponential bound.

-{\bf MSC(2000):}\quad 76U05, 76B03, 35Q35 \\ {\bf Keywords:}\quad Modified quasi-Geostrophic equation, Modulus of continuity, Blow-up criterion, Global well-posedness.
+{\bf MSC(2000):}\quad 76U05, 76B03, 35Q35 \\ {\bf Keywords:}\quad Modified quasi-geostrophic equation, Modulus of continuity, Blow-up criterion, Global well-posedness.